 1. Ned Davis Research CMG U.S. Large Cap Long/Flat Index – Buy Signal – 100% U.S. Large Cap Equity Exposure

 The Ned Davis Research (NDR) CMG U.S. Large Cap Long/Flat Index measures “market breadth.”
-Market breadth is simply market activity, such as advances and declines, new highs and new lows, advancing and declining volume and price momentum, and Trends based upon the number of stocks in uptrends and downtrends.
+Market breadth is simply a measurement of market activity, such as advances and declines, new highs and new lows, advancing and declining volume and price momentum, and Trends based on the number of stocks in uptrends and downtrends.
 Technicians like “breadth” measurements for two main reasons:

 - Breadth thrusts are often present at the start of major bull markets.